Dog Breed Guide – Poodle

 Grooming

-Poodles are known for their high maintenance haircoat that needs regular grooming at least every 6 weeks.
+Poodles are known for their high-maintenance hair coat that needs regular grooming at least every six weeks.

-The good news is that their curly haircoat lacks a fluffy undercoat making it hypoallergic as it does not shed dander all over.
+The good news is that their curly hair coat lacks a fluffy undercoat, making it hypoallergenic, as it does not shed dander all over.
+This makes them ideal pets for those with allergies.

 Cutting the hair short makes it more manageable.

-However, it should be regularly brushed as the hair has a tendency to matt and can cause a lot of pain to the dog.
+However, it should be regularly brushed, as the hair has a tendency to mat and can cause a lot of pain to the dog.

 Living Conditions

 Poodles make great family dogs.
-They are calm while indoors but require regular daily exercise as they are very active.
-A house with a compound would be most ideal as they enjoy playing fetch and retrieval games.
+They are calm indoors but require regular daily exercise as they are very active.
+A house with a compound would be most ideal, as they enjoy playing fetch and retrieval games.
 They also enjoy swimming a lot.

-They also require early socialization to be able to interact freely with nonfamily members as well as other dogs.
+They require early socialization to interact freely with non-family members and other dogs.

-They do not make good kennel dogs probably owning to their separation anxiety.
+They do not make good kennel dogs, probably owing to their separation anxiety.

-They are good jumpers.
-Owners should provide proper fencing for their homes to prevent them from escaping.
+They are good jumpers, so owners should provide proper fencing to prevent them from escaping.

-They are prone to separation anxiety, therefore, require someone who is regularly at home.
+Poodles are prone to separation anxiety, requiring someone who is regularly at home.

 Trainability